Donald Brockett

-Personal background
+Background

-Brockett was born on July 8, 1936, in Chicago, Illinois.
+Brockett was born in Chicago, Illinois on July 8, 1936.
 When he was six years old, the family moved to Los Angeles and then Santa Barbara, California, before arriving in Spokane in 1947.
 He attended Lewis and Clark High School, graduating in 1954, and Gonzaga University School of Law, graduating with a Bachelor of Laws (LLB) in 1961.
-He is married to the former Jean Corigliano, and together they had five children.
-As of 2015 they now have 13 grandchildren and 9 great-grandchildren.
+He was married to the former Jean Corigliano, and together they had five children.
+As of 2015 they had 13 grandchildren and 9 great-grandchildren.

-On January 8, 1987, his daughter was reported missing after failing to return to the Ellensburg, Washington airport in a Cessna 150 that she and her friend had rented.
+On January 8, 1987, Brockett's daughter was reported missing after failing to return to the Ellensburg, Washington, airport in a Cessna 150 that she and her friend had rented.
 After families and friends of the two women continued searching, the plane was found two months later, and Lisa Brockett and her friend Christine Karstetter, who was flying the plane, were found dead in the wreckage in a rugged ravine located 15 miles from the Ellensburg airport.

-Professional background
+Brockett died November 14, 2025, at the age of 89.

+Career

 Following his graduation from Gonzaga Law School in 1961, Brockett became a Spokane County Deputy Prosecuting Attorney, serving in that capacity until 1969.
 Upon the 1969 retirement of the incumbent Prosecuting Attorney George Kain, Brockett was appointed by the Spokane County Board of Commissioners to replace Kain as the Prosecuting Attorney.
 He was subsequently elected to the position by voters in 1970.
-He was re-elected several time as he continued to serve in this capacity until the end of 1994, when he retired.
+He was re-elected several times as he continued to serve in this capacity until the end of 1994, when he retired.
 He entered private practice with Phillabaum, Ledlin, Matthews & Sheldon, PLLC in 1997.